arteeh/wasp-companion/README.md

 ### Building

-You will need to have the following flatpaks installed:

-- `org.gnome.Builder`
-- `org.gnome.Sdk//3.38`
+Start by running `git submodule init` and `git submodule update` in the project's root directory.

-Enter the `flatpak` directory and run `./flatpak` for build commands.
-Run `./flatpak -f` to build everything.
+I've made a simple helper script to automate the build process of this project.
+Enter the `flatpak` directory and run `./flatpak` to see build commands.
+Run `./flatpak -f` to install build dependencies, update python modules and build the flatpak.
 When building is finished, you can run `./flatpak -p` to run the app.
 Be aware that building the app like this will not make it show up in your app list, and I'm not sure why.

+To rebuild modules (`./flatpak -m`), you need `pip3` installed locally.

 ### About me